ftmachado/symfony_api/README.md

 5. Generate a token to use apis with user created: `php bin/console lexik:jwt:generate-token username`
 6. Use the APIs Endpoints with `Authorization: Bearer {token}` header

+## Configuring logs with Elasticsearch
+1. Configure the client in `config/packages/framework.yaml: es.client`
+2. Configure the service handler in `config/services.yaml: ElasticsearchLogstashHandler`
+3. Active the monolog handler in your environment log config: i.e `config/packages/dev/monolog.yaml`
+4. The host, user, password from Elasticsearch put in `.env`

 # Built With

 * [Symfony 4](https://symfony.com/) - The web framework used